-Approximately \$1 million in fiscal year 2010 and prior year funds are available for the Lead Technical Studies program.
-Approximately \$6 million in fiscal year 2010 funds are available for Healthy Homes Technical Studies program.
+- 1. HUD anticipates that approximately \$2.5 million will be available.
+Approximately \$500,000 in fiscal year 2011 and prior year funds are available for the Lead Technical Studies program.
+Approximately \$2 million in fiscal year 2011 funds are available for Healthy Homes Technical Studies program.
 Cooperative agreements will be awarded on a competitive basis following evaluation of all eligible proposals according to the rating factors described in Section V.A.3.
-HUD anticipates that approximately 2 to 4 awards will be made for the Lead Technical Studies Program, and that approximately 6 to 10 awards will be made for the Healthy Homes Technical Studies Program.
-Awards will range from approximately \$250,000 to a maximum of \$500,000 per award for Lead Technical Studies and from approximately \$300,000 to a maximum of \$1 million for Healthy Homes Technical Studies.
+HUD anticipates that approximately 2 awards will be made for the Lead Technical Studies Program, and that approximately 3 to 5 awards will be made for the Healthy Homes Technical Studies Program.
+Awards will range from approximately \$200,000 to a maximum of \$300,000 per award for Lead Technical Studies and from approximately \$300,000 to a maximum of \$650,000 for Healthy Homes Technical Studies. - 2.
+New Applicants.
+Up to \$1 million is available under the Healthy Homes Technical Studies Grant Program for qualified "new applicants," i.e., those that have not been previously funded by the Office of Healthy Homes and Lead Hazard Control (OHHLHC) under the Healthy Homes Technical Studies Grant Program as the primary grantee (note that a new applicant may have previously been a subgrantee under an award to another organization).
+If there are not enough qualified new applicants for funding, any remaining funds will be made available based on how the entire pool of applications is rated and ranked.